 - For each node added be sure the following rights are set: "Reset password", "Validated write to DNS Host Name" and "Validated write to service principal name".

-Once these changes have been made, the SPN should properly register the next time the Acronis Files Connect service is started.
-In the event that these permissions changes have not been made, Acronis Files Connect will fail to register the SPN, and will default to the older method of SPN registration.
+Once these changes have been made, the SPNs should properly register the next time the Acronis Files Connect service is started.
+In the event that these permissions changes have not been made, Acronis Files Connect will fail to register the SPNs and Kerberos support will not work as expected.

 In the event that the Active Directory changes described above do not allow Acronis Files Connect to register the SPN against the role object, please see the Microsoft Knowledge Base article below for more information.